Case Study — YieldSphere

 Data Integration Architecture

-Built a unified data integration layer connecting the ERP (farm management), accounting system (finance), and market data feeds — establishing a single operational data store with consistent entity references across all three systems.
+Built a unified data integration layer connecting on-chain position indexing (via The Graph), the fund accounting system, and market data feeds — establishing a single operational data store with consistent entity references across all three systems.

 02

-Designed a granular cost accounting model that allocates costs at the field, crop, and production run level — replacing the current practice of farm-level cost averaging that obscured profitability differences between field zones.
+Designed a granular accounting model that tracks cost basis, realized/unrealized P&L, and yield accrual at the position and protocol level — replacing the prior practice of portfolio-level aggregation that obscured performance differences between protocols.

 03